Gold Coast Light Rail Stage 3

 GoldlinQ has completed an Expression of Interest process and shortlisted proponents progressed to a Request for Tender phase that started in early February 2020.

-Following a competitive tender process, a contract for the design and construction (D&C) of Stage 3 is expected to be awarded in late 2020.
+Following a competitive tender process, a contract for the design and construction (D&C) of Stage 3 is expected to be awarded later this year.

 The successful D&C contractor will construct the infrastructure required with an expectation to engage local workers and industry to work on the project.